otrack/cloud-computing-infrastructures/zk/README.md

 In more details, *client.py*, *worker.py* and *master.py* contain respectively the skeletons for the client, the worker and the master.
 The file *utils.py* includes a simple task definition, functions to initializes the connection to ZooKeeper and stop it upon the reception of a SIGTERM signal.

-**[TASK** Complete the code of *client.py* to submit a task.
+**[OPT]** Complete the code of *client.py* to submit a task.
 Test the correctness of your implementation by listing the content of the ZK tree with zk-shell, and emulating the completion of the task.

-**[TASK]** Complete the code of *worker.py* that retrieve a task assignment and execute it by calling *utils.task*.
+**[OPT]** Complete the code of *worker.py* that retrieve a task assignment and execute it by calling *utils.task*.
 Again, you may test your code by running a client and a worker, then simulate the assignment of the task to the worker with zk-shell.

-**[TASK]** Finish the implementation of *master.py* and test the correctness of your work.
+**[OPT]** Finish the implementation of *master.py* and test the correctness of your work.

 ## 3.2.
 Fault-Tolerance